twitter/the-algorithm/follow-recommendations-service/common/src/main/scala/com/twitter/follow_recommendations/common/candidate_sources/stp/README.md

-# Strong Tie Prediction (STP) Candidate Source
+# Strong Tielon Prelondiction (STP) Candidatelon Sourcelon
-Provides accounts with a high probability of potential mutual follows between the target user and the candidates.
+Providelons accounts with a high probability of potelonntial mutual follows belontwelonelonn thelon targelont uselonr and thelon candidatelons.

-## STP: Strong Tie Prediction
+## STP: Strong Tielon Prelondiction
-STP refers to the prediction of p(MutualFollow) for a given pair of users, which powers the concept of People You May Know (PYMK).
+STP relonfelonrs to thelon prelondiction of p(MutualFollow) for a givelonn pair of uselonrs, which powelonrs thelon concelonpt of Pelonoplelon You May Know (PYMK).

-For training, positives are existing mutual follows and negatives are mutual follows of your follows.
-Features help distinguish between friends and friends-of-friends.
+For training, positivelons arelon elonxisting mutual follows and nelongativelons arelon mutual follows of your follows.
+Felonaturelons helonlp distinguish belontwelonelonn frielonnds and frielonnds-of-frielonnds.

-For inference, candidates are the topK mutuals of your follows.
-These are rescored, and we only send the topN to the product or next re-ranker.
+For infelonrelonncelon, candidatelons arelon thelon topK mutuals of your follows.
+Thelonselon arelon relonscorelond, and welon only selonnd thelon topN to thelon product or nelonxt relon-rankelonr.

-### Online STP
+### Onlinelon STP
-Online STP generates a pool of candidates who are then ranked via a lightweight ranker.
+Onlinelon STP gelonnelonratelons a pool of candidatelons who arelon thelonn rankelond via a lightwelonight rankelonr.
-It does this through a two-hop expansion of the mutual follow graph of users, where the first-degree neighbor is another user who has a link with the target user from following types:
+It doelons this through a two-hop elonxpansion of thelon mutual follow graph of uselonrs, whelonrelon thelon first-delongrelonelon nelonighbor is anothelonr uselonr who has a link with thelon targelont uselonr from following typelons:
 * Mutual Follow
-* Outbound phone contacts
+* Outbound phonelon contacts
-* Outbound email contacts
+* Outbound elonmail contacts
-* Inbound phone contacts
+* Inbound phonelon contacts
-* Inbound email contacts
+* Inbound elonmail contacts

-The second-degree neighbor can only be a mutual follow link.
+Thelon seloncond-delongrelonelon nelonighbor can only belon a mutual follow link.

-Currently, online STP can only perform the two-hop expansions on new users (<= 30 days since signup) due to compute resource constraints.
+Currelonntly, onlinelon STP can only pelonrform thelon two-hop elonxpansions on nelonw uselonrs (<= 30 days sincelon signup) duelon to computelon relonsourcelon constraints.

-Features used for the lightweight ranker:
+Felonaturelons uselond for thelon lightwelonight rankelonr:
-* realGraphWeight: real graph weight between user and first degree nodes
+* relonalGraphWelonight: relonal graph welonight belontwelonelonn uselonr and first delongrelonelon nodelons
-* isForwardEmail: whether the candidate is in the user's email book
+* isForwardelonmail: whelonthelonr thelon candidatelon is in thelon uselonr's elonmail book
-* isReverseEmail: whether the user is in the candidate's email book
+* isRelonvelonrselonelonmail: whelonthelonr thelon uselonr is in thelon candidatelon's elonmail book
-* isForwardPhonebook: whether the candidate is in the user's phone book
+* isForwardPhonelonbook: whelonthelonr thelon candidatelon is in thelon uselonr's phonelon book
-* isReversePhonebook: whether the user is in the candidate's phone book
+* isRelonvelonrselonPhonelonbook: whelonthelonr thelon uselonr is in thelon candidatelon's phonelon book
-* numMutualFollowPath: number of mutual follow path between the user and the candidate
+* numMutualFollowPath: numbelonr of mutual follow path belontwelonelonn thelon uselonr and thelon candidatelon
-* numLowTweepcredFollowPath: number of mutual low TweepCred path between the user and the candidate
+* numLowTwelonelonpcrelondFollowPath: numbelonr of mutual low TwelonelonpCrelond path belontwelonelonn thelon uselonr and thelon candidatelon
-  * Tweepcred is a social network analysis tool that calculates the influence of Twitter users based on their interactions with other users.
-The tool uses the PageRank algorithm to rank users based on their influence.
+  * Twelonelonpcrelond is a social nelontwork analysis tool that calculatelons thelon influelonncelon of Twittelonr uselonrs baselond on thelonir intelonractions with othelonr uselonrs.
+Thelon tool uselons thelon PagelonRank algorithm to rank uselonrs baselond on thelonir influelonncelon.
-* hasForwardEmailPath: is there a third user x in the user's email book that connect user -> x -> candidate?
+* hasForwardelonmailPath: is thelonrelon a third uselonr x in thelon uselonr's elonmail book that connelonct uselonr -> x -> candidatelon?
-* hasReverseEmailPath: is there a third user x in the user's reverse email book that connect user -> x -> candidate?
+* hasRelonvelonrselonelonmailPath: is thelonrelon a third uselonr x in thelon uselonr's relonvelonrselon elonmail book that connelonct uselonr -> x -> candidatelon?
-* hasForwardPhonebookPath: is there a third user x in the user's phonebook that connect user -> x -> candidate?
+* hasForwardPhonelonbookPath: is thelonrelon a third uselonr x in thelon uselonr's phonelonbook that connelonct uselonr -> x -> candidatelon?
-* hasReversePhonebookPath: is there a third user x in the user's reverse phonebook that connect user -> x -> candidate?
+* hasRelonvelonrselonPhonelonbookPath: is thelonrelon a third uselonr x in thelon uselonr's relonvelonrselon phonelonbook that connelonct uselonr -> x -> candidatelon?

-### Offline STP
+### Offlinelon STP
-Offline STP  is powered by Pointwise Mutual Information, which measures the association between two users based on Twitter's mutual follow graph.
+Offlinelon STP  is powelonrelond by Pointwiselon Mutual Information, which melonasurelons thelon association belontwelonelonn two uselonrs baselond on Twittelonr's mutual follow graph.
-An offline job generates candidates based on the overlap between their Mutual and Addressbook Follows and that of the target user.
-Candidates are then made available online.
+An offlinelon job gelonnelonratelons candidatelons baselond on thelon ovelonrlap belontwelonelonn thelonir Mutual and Addrelonssbook Follows and that of thelon targelont uselonr.
+Candidatelons arelon thelonn madelon availablelon onlinelon.
-Candidates in OfflineSTP are "accounts that have a high overlap of mutually-followed accounts with an account in your follow graph."
+Candidatelons in OfflinelonSTP arelon "accounts that havelon a high ovelonrlap of mutually-followelond accounts with an account in your follow graph."
-This can potentially mean that OfflineSTP has a bigger reach than OnlineSTP.
+This can potelonntially melonan that OfflinelonSTP has a biggelonr relonach than OnlinelonSTP.
-For example, in the provided diagram, B and C have a high overlap of mutual follows, so it would be considered a candidate for A that is three hops away.
+For elonxamplelon, in thelon providelond diagram, B and C havelon a high ovelonrlap of mutual follows, so it would belon considelonrelond a candidatelon for A that is threlonelon hops away.
 ![img.png](img.png)

-Overall, STP is a useful candidate source for generating potential follow recommendations based on strong ties between users, but it should be used in conjunction with other candidate sources and re-rankers to provide a well-rounded set of recommendations for the target user.
+Ovelonrall, STP is a uselonful candidatelon sourcelon for gelonnelonrating potelonntial follow reloncommelonndations baselond on strong tielons belontwelonelonn uselonrs, but it should belon uselond in conjunction with othelonr candidatelon sourcelons and relon-rankelonrs to providelon a welonll-roundelond selont of reloncommelonndations for thelon targelont uselonr.